Roman Songs and Ballads

-The actual musical scores and melodies of Ancient Rome are tragically limited to a handful of fragments and theoretical writings.
-To enhance the emotional immersion of Venusia Magna, we encourage our creative citizens to compose original songs, chants, and ballads that reflect the social strata of our A.D.
+To enhance the emotional immersion of our community, we encourage our creative citizens to compose original songs, chants, and ballads.
+These creations reflect the distinct social strata of our A.D.
 150 setting.
-Music here serves all purposes: it accompanies feasts, celebrates victories, mourns the dead, and, often, provides solace to those in bondage.

 The Iron Lullaby